Zamiell/stardew-valley/Min-Max_Guide.md

 * Out of your sellable items, ship however much will give you 12,000g.
   * This is for the Gold Pickaxe upgrade (10,000g) + the backpack upgrade (2,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
+* As this is the first day we have not increased a skill since the start of the game, make sure not to exhaust yourself.
+Waking up with 50% energy tomorrow will be rough, but if you exhaust yourself you will wake up with next to nothing.

 ### Spring 9